Zedeks-Digital/zedeks-vue-inertial-datatable/README.md

 import {createApp, h} from 'vue' import {createInertiaApp} from '@inertiajs/inertia-vue3'

-import ZTable from 'zedeks-vue-inertial-datatable' // this place import store from "./store/index"
+import CoordyDataTable from '@mel-zedeks/coordy-vue' // this place import store from "./store/index"

 createInertiaApp({